pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 upon whether that thing _complies_ with certain principles of openness or reusability.

-As much as I love and support open-source software and tooling, I think that, for us, this argument has been more of a red herring, missing the whole point of what the Scholarly Commons is about.
-To me the issue is less about compliance, and more about enabling interactions.
-We are either commoning, or we're not.
+As much as I love and support open-source software and tooling, I think that for us this argument has been more of a distraction from what the Scholarly Commons is all about.
+It is the _commoning_---the practices, not the tools---that needs to be compliant.
+The Scholarly Commons is about enabling _interactions_.
 Nevertheless, the main track of the workshop was designed to lead the workshop participants through an exercise of 'compliance checking' existing tools to see how well they conformed to the latest rendition of the principles of the Scholarly Commons.

 <figure class="img">
   <a href="scholarly_commons_backbone_using_existing_stuff.jpg" title="Click for the whole board"><img src="scholarly_commons_backbone_using_existing_stuff_620x.jpg"/></a>